 Configure build tools for repeatable CI patterns

-After installing and initializing the endorctl CLI, run endorctl scan using the --install-build-tools
+After installing and initializing the endorctl CLI, run the endorctl scan using the --install-build-tools

 command to dynamically download and install the required build tools.